National Museum of Norway: National Gallery paintings collection

 The museum has a vast collection of Norwegian Romantic Nationalism movement paintings, as well as Edvard Munch's works.
 The main part of the collection of older art consists of Norwegian paintings and sculptures from the 1800s.

 Edvard Munch's Scream and some of his other renowned works are among the highlights of the National Gallery's collection.
 Other significant artists include J.C Dahl, Adolph Tidemand, Hans Gude, Harriet Backer, and Christian Krohg.
 The collection from the 20th century shows the evolution within Norwegian visual arts with references and key works from Nordic and foreign art within paintings, sculpture, photos, video and other mediums.

 In 1990 the museum's collection from after 1945 was transferred to the newly established Museum of Contemporary Art.

 The launch of a new basic exhibition "Everyone is Talking About the Museum" in 2005 increased visitor numbers but also had some negative reaction.

 The most heavily debated decision was to divide the museum's ‘Munch Room’ and show Munch's works together with other contemporary painters.
 Another decision was to replace the chronological principle with a thematic one.
 The permanent exhibition was once again revisited in 2011.
 ‘The Dance of Life: Collections from the Ancients To 1950’, the Munch Room and the chronological principle has been reinstated.
 The new permanent exhibition has been praised as ‘a short version of the world’s art history instead of a revisit of the museum’s own collection’.

 Graphics and drawing collection

 The museum's extensive graphic and drawing collection includes almost 50,000 Norwegian and foreign works, and spans from the end of the 1400s to current day.
-Central artists include Durer, Rembrandt, Van Gogh, Goya, Picasso, Manet, Rafael, Rubens, Muncb, Tidemand, Dahl, Werenskiold, and Kittelsen.
+Central artists include Durer, Rembrandt, Van Gogh, Goya, Picasso, Manet, Rafael, Rubens, Munch, Tidemand, Dahl, Werenskiold, and Kittelsen.
 Newer Norwegian graphics and drawn art is also well represented.